raspberrypilearning/clone-wars/en/step_5.md

 ![screenshot](images/invaders-var-test.png)

-+ When each hippo clone starts, pick a random speed and starting place before showing it on the screen
++ When each hippo clone starts, pick a random speed and starting place before showing it on the screen.

 ```blocks
 when I start as a clone